 [Company’s address]Dear Mr. / Mrs. / Ms. (Hiring Manager’s Name),

 My name is (state your name) and I am applying for the server position here at SRQ Restaurant.
 I believe that (tell them why you are applying for the position).
-The hospitality industry has always been (show them your passion and interest in securing the server position).
+The hospitality industry has always been (show them your passion and interest in securing the position).
 I am (discuss your strengths and highlight how your personality makes you a suitable candidate).
 Also, I would like to work at SRQ Restaurant based on your (show them that you want to work there).

 With my (mention your transferrable skills), I believe that I will be a great addition to the current team at SRQ.
-I pride myself for being (highlight all your server skills).
+I pride myself for being (highlight all your skills).
 I am also a (emphasize on the people skills you possess).
 (Mention how these skills are beneficial to the company.)

-Based on your job description, I believe that my (discuss the workplace skills) would help me fit in well and also benefit the company in many ways.
+Based on your job description, I believe that my (discuss workplace skills) would help me fit in well and also benefit the company in many ways.
 I also believe that this restaurant (mention how they are fit for you too).
 Thank you so much for your time.
 I am looking forward to (include a call to action which can be to request an interview).
 I hope to hear from you soon.

 Sincerely,